netboxlabs/console-docs/docs/Administration Console/upgrading-nbc.md

 To upgrade your version of NetBox Cloud, follow these steps:

-1. Scroll down to the "Deployment" section of the admin console:
+1. Scroll down to the "NetBox Deployment" section of the admin console:

     ![deployment section](..//images/netbox_cloud/deployment_section.png)

 2. From the drop-down menu, select the version that you wish to upgrade to.
-In this example we are upgrading from `v3.3.5` to `v3.3.6`
+In this example we are upgrading from `v3.4.6` to `v3.4.7`

     ![deployment options](../images/netbox_cloud/deployment_options.png)